subscreasy/subscreasy-javascript-client/docs/CompanyPropsResourceApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //apiKey.apiKeyPrefix = 'Token';

-var apiInstance = new ApiDocumentation.CompanyPropsResourceApi();
+var apiInstance = new SubscreasyJsClient.CompanyPropsResourceApi();

-var companyProps = new ApiDocumentation.CompanyProps(); // CompanyProps | companyProps
+var companyProps = new SubscreasyJsClient.CompanyProps(); // CompanyProps | companyProps

 var callback = function(error, data, response) {